Certification Profile: Zulaykhah Aileru, PSP

 Aileru also noted how male-dominated the security industry is.
-However, she perceived this not as necessarily a disadvantage, but a rather an exciting challenge.
+However, she perceived this not necessarily as a disadvantage, but rather an exciting challenge.

 “I also took interest knowing that only few women participated in the security sector, and I wanted to explore a male-dominated industry,” Aileru says.